 Due to the cyclical nature of the oil and gas industry, fluctuating demand for oilfield goods and services can put pressure on the pricing structure within our industry.
-As commodity prices rise, costs of oilfield goods and services generally also increase, while during periods of commodity price declines, oilfield costs typically lag and do not adjust downward as fast as oil prices do.
-In addition, the U.S. inflation rate has been steadily increasing during 2021 and 2022.
-These inflationary pressures may also result in increases to the costs of our oilfield goods, services and personnel, which can in turn cause our capital expenditures and operating costs to rise.
+As commodity prices rise, costs of oilfield goods and services generally also increase; however, during periods of commodity price declines, oilfield costs typically lag and do not adjust downward as fast as oil prices do.
+In addition, the U.S. inflation rate has been steadily increasing during 2022 and 2023.
+Inflationary pressures such as these may also result in increases to the costs of our oilfield goods, services and personnel, which can in turn cause our capital expenditures and operating costs to rise.

-2022 Highlights and Future Considerations
+2023 Highlights and Future Considerations

-Colgate Merger
+Earthstone Merger